Proper Body Landmark Subset Enables More Accurate and 5X Faster Recognition of Isolated Signs in LIBRAS: Experimental Methodology

 \subsection{Recognition Performance Metrics}

-Recognition performance was measured in terms of accuracy, as well as macro-averaged precision, recall, and F1-score.
-These are traditional metrics in the ISLR domain \citep{de2023automatic,alves2024enhancing} derived from the counts of the confusion matrix in a multiclass context: \textit{TP} (true positives), instances that belong to the target class and are correctly predicted as such; \textit{TN} (true negatives), instances correctly predicted as not belonging to the target class; \textit{FP} (false positives), instances that do not belong to the target class but are incorrectly predicted as belonging; and \textit{FN} (false negatives), instances that belong to the target class but are incorrectly predicted as not belonging.

-Accuracy quantifies the proportion of correct predictions over the total number of instances and serves as a global indicator of performance \citep{sokolova2009systematic,powers2020evaluation}.
+Performance was measured in terms of traditional metrics in the ISLR domain \cite{de2023automatic,alves2024enhancing}: accuracy, as well as macro-averaged precision, recall, and F1-score.
+Accuracy quantifies the proportion of correct predictions over the total number of instances and serves as a global indicator of performance.
 Precision measures the reliability of positive predictions, while recall (sensitivity) measures the coverage of actual positives.
-To balance these aspects, the F1-score --the harmonic mean of precision and recall -- often provides a more informative summary than accuracy in the presence of class imbalance.
-The use of precision, recall, and F1-score enables a more comprehensive evaluation and allows direct comparison with state-of-the-art methods, although no significant imbalance was observed in either evaluated dataset (see Figure \ref{fig:sign_count}).
+To balance these aspects, the F1-score -- the harmonic mean of precision and recall -- often provides a more informative summary than accuracy in the presence of class imbalance.